alperkurtul/spring-boot-starter-firebase-realtime-database/README.md

 # An Easy Way to Access `Firebase Realtime Database` in Spring Boot
 This project gives you the ability to access to `Firebase Realtime Database`.
 To achieve this, you just have to add some basic annotations and define a generic repository in your Spring Boot application.
-These are the list of methods you can use in this release:
+These are the list of methods you can use in this release(1.0.4):

 - save
 - read